becassel/SimpleBackup/README.md

 exec bash
 ```

-Next, run the setup command to generate a config file for the script.
+Next, run the config command to generate a configuration directory for the
-SimpleBackup will look for a configuration file in your home directory
+script.
+SimpleBackup will look for its configuration files in this directory
-(`${HOME}/.simplebackupconfig`).
-The setup command is:
+(`${HOME}/.simplebackup`):

 ```
 sbup-config